According to the World Wide Web Consortium, to be accessible, web content must be:

 Robust content is that which is compatible across multiple platforms, from Google Chrome to Internet Explorer, Windows to Mac, or Android to Apple's iOS.
 It is impossible to support every possible platform, as each browser or device experiences version updates and there are many alternative platforms in addition to those most commonly used.
 But, there are certain steps you can take to maximize the robust nature of your web pages.

 One of the best ways to maximize robustness is to use standard markup.
-This will be taken care of if you use the WYSIWYG Editor.
+This will be taken care of if you use the CMS Editor.
 However, if you are writing your own HTML code, you will need to think about your markup.
 For tools to validate your content, consider: